89luca89/pakkero/README.md

 **This is a for-fun and educational project**, complete protection for a binary is **impossible**, in a way or another there is always someone that will reverse it, even if only based on 0 an 1, so this is more about exploring some arguments that to create an anti-reverse launcher.

+---

+Pakkero is divided in two main pieces, the packer part (Pakkero itself) and the launcher part.

 ## Part 1: the packer

 Pakkero can be launched like: